nsfmc/generic-cx-content/05.essays/60.comments/essay.md

 The novelty here, the point where this ties back to the quote, is that this is actually *the opposite* of the problem outlined in the wikipedia article.
 In my vim to get towards a working solution, i'm actually leaving important implementation and polish related comments for myself (and others) so that i can address it better... but only once i have something that actually merits fixing.

 Again, i want to repeat the central idea here which is that *comments don't have to take a backseat to getting things done*.
-In fact, i hope i've shown that, comments can provide a relatively easy way to get you from "zero to working" while providing a legitimate roadmap for you to get to something sustainably developed in the future. this isn't about minimal viable products
+In fact, i hope i've shown that, comments can provide a relatively easy way to get you from "zero to working" while providing a legitimate roadmap for you to get to something sustainably developed in the future[^mvp].

+[^mvp]: although philosophically aligned, this is not going to devolve into an essay about minimal/maximal viable products. phew.

 A nice 'workflow' side effect of this approach, btw, is that i can still do the git-ish thing of one-commit-per-idea and further i can usually then pick off future single tasks by grep'ing for `TODO(marcos)`.